Savannah, Georgia: Climate

 Savannah is at risk for hurricanes, particularly of the Cape Verde type of storms that take place during the peak of the season.
 Because of its location in the Georgia Bight (the arc of the Atlantic coastline in Georgia and northern Florida) as well as the tendency for hurricanes to re-curve up the coast, Savannah has a lower risk of hurricanes than some other coastal cities such as Charleston, South Carolina.
-Savannah was seldom affected by hurricanes during the 20th century, with one exception of being hit by Hurricane David in 1979.
+Savannah was seldom affected by hurricanes during the 20th century.
+Hurricane David, in August 1979, is a notable exception.
 However, the historical record shows that the city was frequently affected during the second half of the 19th century.
 The most prominent of these storms was the 1893 Sea Islands hurricane, which killed at least 2,000 people.
 (This estimate may be low, as deaths among the many impoverished rural African Americans living on Georgia's barrier islands may not have been reported.)

 Savannah was most recently affected by an active 2016 hurricane season, including Hurricane Matthew (which made a partial eyewall landfall), and was brushed by Hurricane Irma in 2017.
+The 2024 season saw impacts from Hurricane Debby and Hurricane Helene.

 The first meteorological observations in Savannah probably occurred at Oglethorpe Barracks circa 1827, continuing intermittently until 1850 and resuming in 1866.
 The Signal Service began observations in 1874, and the National Weather Service has kept records of most data continually since then; since 1948, Savannah-Hilton Head International Airport has served as Savannah's official meteorological station.
 Annual records (dating back to 1950) from the airport's weather station are available on the web.

-Urban
+Cityscape

 Neighborhoods

 Savannah is a city of diverse neighborhoods.
 More than 100 distinct neighborhoods can be identified in six principal areas of the city: Downtown (Landmark Historic District and Victorian District), Midtown, Southside, Eastside, Westside, and Southwest/West Chatham (recently annexed suburban neighborhoods).